oremaz/GAIA_agent/README.md

 Hardware tips:
 - API mode is CPU-friendly.
-- Local multimodal runs expect at least two T4s (Qwen3-VL + coder).
+- Local multimodal runs are tuned for a single A100 40 GB (enough headroom for Qwen3-VL + coder).
 - Text-only runs generally need one T4 (GGUF on CPU runs but is significantly slower).

 ## Environment variables